twong174/personal-portfolio/frontend/README.md

 # My Personal Portfolio

 This is my personal portfolio website, where I showcase my skills, projects, and background as a developer.
-The design is inspired by Brittany Chiang's v3 portfolio, but all the coding and styling were done by me.
+The design is inspired by Brittany Chiang's v3 portfolio, but all the coding was done by me.

 ## Technologies Used: